AdobeDocs/analytics.en/help/export/data-warehouse/t-dw-create-request.md

 ---
 description: Steps that describe how to create a Data Warehouse request.
-seo-description: Steps that describe how to create a Data Warehouse request.
-seo-title: Create a Data Warehouse request
 solution: Analytics
 title: Create a Data Warehouse request
 topic: Data warehouse